Sourdough, from real life to 3D

 Sourdough can look a million different ways.
-Depending on how you conceive the dough, it can be smooth or rough, look blobby or distinct, have big seeds or no seeds, feel wet or dry—all in various degrees.
-So how do we go about making sure the Puratos Sourdough Library can input all these million sourdoughs in its virtual collection?
+It can be smooth or rough, look blobby or distinct, have big seeds or no seeds, feel wet or dry — all in various degrees.
+So how do we go about making sure Puratos can input all these sourdoughs in its virtual collection?

 Sure, we can rely on photographs, but the virtual library is a dynamic 3D experience.
 It would be a step down to only show pictures of the dough.
 It is the sourdough library, after all.
 So we went the whole nine yards and provided the Puratos Sourdough Library with a virtual sourdough generator.